senivan/Discrete-math-project2/README.md

     - Key generation: < 3

 - ### ElGamal algorithm
-    This algorithm is based on the Diffie-Hellman key exchange algorithm and the problom of computing discrete logorithms of cyclic groups.
+    This algorithm is based on the Diffie-Hellman key exchange algorithm and the problem of computing discrete logorithms of cyclic groups.
 It's less secure than RSA and ECC+AES-128 but faster.
+Private keys of these alghoritm can be cracked but you need powerful quantum computer to crack so for now this alghorithm is pretty safe.
+Also it's security is corelated of hardnes of cyclic group it is based on.

     Handshake process:
     ![image](imgs/elgamal_handshake.png)